tanyasreenagesh/WebSearchEngine/README.md

 Install the following (using pip/conda):
 1. bs4
 2. pandas
+3. nltk

 Run main.py to create the inverted index (the index will be saved as a feather file).

-Run query.py to input search queries and get results.
+Run gui.py to input search queries and get results.